-With the development of Guerilla Studios as a (rare for the time) small independent 24 track studio in Little Venice, Orbit had his first experience of producing other artists.
+With the development of Guerilla Studios which he founded in 1979 as a (rare for the time) small independent 24 track studio in Little Venice, Orbit had his first experience of producing other artists.
 This is where he trained himself as a producer, and Orbit’s increasing skills quickly gained popularity, and along with his friend, in-house producer Rico Conning, many artists of the early 80s were recorded there.
 The Cocteau Twins, Belinda Carlisle of the Go-Go’s, Etienne Daho, Howard Devoto, Tik & Tok, Erasure, The Fall, The Frank Chickens, Ricky Gervais, Martin Gore, Laibach, Lords of the New Church, Daniel Miller, S’Express, Gary Numan, Renegade Soundwave, Les Rita Mitsuko, Sting, Swans, 23 Skidoo, Jah Wobble.

 He co-wrote and recorded a project there with comedians Harry Enfield, Paul Whitehouse and Charlie Higson called ‘Loadsamoney’ under the pseudonym Billy Beat.